EditCaption: Human-Refined SFT and HAE-DPO for Image Editing Instruction Synthesis: Related Work

 \subsection{Vision-Language Models for Data Synthesis}

-The capacity of VLMs to bridge visual perception and language generation has made them natural candidates for automated annotation.
-BLIP-2~\cite{li2023blip2} introduces a lightweight querying transformer that bootstraps image-text alignment from frozen unimodal encoders.
-Building on this, InstructBLIP~\cite{dai2023instructblip} and LLaVA~\cite{liu2023llava} demonstrate that instruction-tuned VLMs can produce detailed, context-sensitive image descriptions.
-Qwen-VL~\cite{bai2023qwenvl} further extends VLM capability to grounding and localization tasks.
-However, these models are uniformly optimized for semantic description of individual images; when tasked with characterizing the \emph{geometric relationship} between image pairs, they exhibit systematic failure modes including orientation inconsistency (e.g., left/right confusion), viewpoint ambiguity, and lack of fine-grained attribute description—failure modes we empirically quantify and directly address in this work.
+VLMs such as BLIP-2~\cite{li2023blip2}, InstructBLIP~\cite{dai2023instructblip}, LLaVA~\cite{liu2023llava}, and Qwen-VL~\cite{bai2023qwenvl} can produce detailed, context-sensitive image descriptions.
+However, these models are optimized for semantic captioning of \emph{individual} images.
+When tasked with characterizing transformations between image pairs, they exhibit systematic failures in orientation, viewpoint, and fine-grained detail---which we empirically quantify and address through targeted post-training.
+We show that strong single-image captioners do not necessarily transfer to pairwise transformation captioning, where the model must compare two images and verbalize only the visual delta.